JustinNusca/ml-blogs/polymorphic-components/readme.md

   <Card as="button" type="alternate" />
 ```

 … But what happens if this also needs to be nested in a `<form>`?
 This `Card` shouldn’t submit the form, so we need to add `type="button"` to prevent the button rendered by the `Card` from triggering the submit action.
-This poses a problem — how do we pass `type="button"` to the `Card`, when `type` is already used for different purposes in the `Card`?
+This poses a problem: how do we pass `type="button"` to the `Card`, when `type` is already used for different purposes in the `Card`?
 Well, one workaround is to just introduce an intermediary component function that handles this:

 ```jsx
   <Card disabled as={(props) => <button {...props} type="button" />} />
 ```

-Treating `as` as a render prop works, but isn’t ideal — we’re defining a new functional component here, that will be re-created on every render.
+Treating `as` as a render prop works, but isn’t ideal.
+We’re effectively defining a new functional component here, that will be re-created on every render.
 We can work around this by memoizing the function, or moving it outside of the render function, but this approach can become cumbersome if you find yourself requiring this regularly.

 ## Enter `asChild`